 Big Bend National Park is public land, meaning it is managed by the government.

 A special use permit is required for performing any kind of marriage ceremony in Big Bend.
 Permit requirements change all the time so it’s good to check the site for the most recent information.
 Permits take 30-60 days to be completed so should be applied for as soon as possible!
 You can find more information on Big Bend Special Use Permits through this link.

 Big Bend camping as well as backcountry use requires reservations and permits as well.
 Front country day passes do not require reservations but are $30 upon park entry.
 Front country day use is free if you have a National Parks Pass!

-Big Bend is full of really cool primitive dirt roads.
+Big Bend is full of some really fun primitive dirt roads.
 I highly recommend having a four wheel drive vehicle for travelling around Big Bend!
-This way you can have access to locations off the beaten path.
+This way you can have access to locations off the beaten path which in turn provide more privacy.
 If you don’t have four wheel drive then a vehicle with high clearance and all terrain tires will get you around for the most part.

-A low clearance car will still get you around the park, you will just have to stick to the paved roads!
+A low clearance car will still get you around the park, you’ll just have to stick to the paved roads!
 I do recommend having tires in good shape though.
 And a tire patch kit no matter what car you’re driving!

 Booking your lodging is something else you will want to do in the early stages of planning your Big Bend elopement.
 The best places get booked up so fast!

 Remember that Big Bend is BIG, so when I say that a certain town is an hour outside of the park that same town may be two or three hours from a specific trailhead.
 Be prepared to do a lot of driving!